 The Verification Test Strips are included with each test kit and are there to confirm a negative test.
 Age and storage conditions of Solution 2 can affect the accuracy of the test.
 Use verification test strips to ensure your test kit is working properly by testing Solution 2.

 To verify that Solution 2 is active, place 1 drop of Solution 2 onto a test strip.
 DO NOT dip the test strip into Solution 1 bottle.

 Verification Test Strips can be used either prior to running your first test each day, or after your first negative test result.

-Yes, EPA recognizes the D-Lead® Paint Test Kit, when used by a certified renovator, can reliably determine that regulated lead-based paint is not present on drywall, plaster, wood and ferrous metal.
-The D-Lead® Paint Test Kit is the ONLY test kit recognized by the EPA for use on all four surfaces.
+Yes, EPA recognizes the D-Lead® Paint Test Kit, when used by a certified renovator, can reliably determine that regulated lead-based paint is not present on drywall, plaster, wood, and ferrous metal.

 The EPA only recognizes the use of paint test kits on wood, drywall, plaster and ferrous metals.
 However, you can still use the paint test kit to screen for the presence of lead based paint on other surfaces.
 If the results are negative on these other surfaces, it may be worthwhile to hire a risk assessor to confirm the results.
 If the results are positive for lead, then you can assume regulated lead based paint is present and save the cost of hiring a risk assessor or inspector.